mrjackyliang/discord-stonker-bot/README.md

 ### 4. Anti-Raid
 A set of tools to ban members (based on their avatar hash or username), and helps implement a verification gate for those that just joined the server.

+Account age of less than 7 days will be shown the `suspicious` message.

 | __Key__                                     | __Type__   | __Description__                                     | __Accepted Values__                                                                                         |
 |---------------------------------------------|------------|-----------------------------------------------------|-------------------------------------------------------------------------------------------------------------|
 | `anti-raid`                                 | `object`   |                                                     |                                                                                                             |